 Chicken N’ Bowling (New):

 Chicken N’ Bowling is a brand new restaurant, bar, and bowling alley located at The Plaza at Havensight (formerly known as Al Cohen’s Mall) on St. Thomas.
 The bowling alley was built post-hurricanes along with the reopening of The Tap and Still and various relief and recovery efforts by Hooman Pedram and the companies.
 Before the hurricanes, Hooman promised the VI community that after they passed, he would build a bowling alley that would stand up to what you might find in the states.
 Not believing the thought that because it is on an island that is should be anything less than professional and well done, Hooman made good on his promise and Chicken N’ Bowling opened in May.
 It was not without a lot of hard work, and persistence and perseverance.
 Not to mention, he is building another Tap and Still on St. John (more info to come soon!).
-Hooman’s bio on Facebook cleverly states “imagine if I were not lazy” and we have to chime in and disagree that he is anything but!
-Chicken N’ Bowling specializes in good eats such as a coal-fired rotisserie chicken, delicious comfort food sides, a great bar, and all for a very great price!
+Hooman’s bio on Facebook cleverly states “imagine if I were not lazy” and we have to chime in and say that we disagree– he is anything but!
+Chicken N’ Bowling specializes in good eats such as a coal-fired rotisserie chicken, delicious comfort food sides, a great bar, and all for an affordable price!
 Chicken N’ Bowling is open Monday through Sunday from 11A- 12AM (or whenever people want to leave!)
 You can contact Chicken N’ Bowling at: 340-642-1587

 Other new businesses include: